supratikchatterjee16/academia/business/README.md

 12. **Risk Management:** Identifying and managing potential risks that could impact the business, including economic, operational, and competitive risks.

 Understanding and effectively managing these components are crucial for the success and sustainability of a business.
 The specific details and importance of each component can vary depending on the type and size of the business, as well as the industry in which it operates.

+## Functions

+There are 7 functions in any business which are :

+1. Sales
+2. Marketing
+3. Leadership
+4. Finance and Accounting
+5. HR and People Management
+6. R&D
+7. Operations